splastunov/microwakeword-ru-model-train/README.md

-# openwakeword-ru-model-train
+# microwakeword-ru-model-train
-generate sample in Russian to train model for openwakeword
+generate sample in Russian to train model for microwakeword